abdulrahmanalaa123/ITI-sessions/itiLog.md

 - git fetch gets the latest updates from the remote repository and you need to merge the hcanges to your local repository git pull typically shorthands these updates and does the fetching and merging in one step

 ***versioning needs to be revised because i slept through it a bit***

+# 29-12-2024 / 30-12-2024

+## MYSQL basics

+# 31-12-2024

+## Python

+***fetch decode execute interpreters takes longer because it does these three processes on each line***
+***static code analysis tools are the blacokage of interpreting the language or running although she said that its built into the interpreter she said its called the parser***
+***strings by default has the base size which can be found using sys.getsizeof() of 41 bytes which is why she said it was wrapping which might mean the header of the data type defining its a string but thats a fuck ton for no reason might need to check it out***
+***she specified that python has no implicit type casting and using boolean operators i said it would implicitly type cast the values to booleans and she said i cannot explicityly say that***
+- primtive data types ARE NONE, BOOL,STR,INT,FLOAT and non primitive has list,tuples,sets,dicts
+- everything isn python is considered an object
+- comparison in python comapres data types and values (python has no implicit casting unless typing if val)

+### truthy and falsey values in python
+- falsey values are empty collections and empty string and 0 and None (I presume that an empty list is truthy in javascript as i recall)
+- truthy are any values other than falsey

+### sizes and primitive data types
+- the size of an integer in python is 28 bytes while an empty list gave me a size of 56 bytes and adidng the first integer gave a size of 88 bytes which is 32 bytes
+***how does python handle different types inside its list?***

+#### strings
+- strings are an immutable data type where to do most of hte operations on the string you have to treat it as a list and any changes that could happen should be done by creating a new string
+- you can comprehend the string such as strname[::] to get each chracter of the string or str[::-1] to reverse, etc.
+- to loop over elements you cna loop by for x in strname:
+- creating a formatted string (template string) is by typing the string normally and adding the placeholder inside curly braces and to format the string you can type string.format(keyword=val,keyword2=val...)
+- rpelacing a character inside a string you can do it using replace
+- string concatenation can only be doen on strings only and you must ensure casting each element into a string before concatenation

+### lists
+***lists mutability in python***
+- lists are mutable (kind of questionable) if its mutable which means you can change the pointing easily well definition of mutable and immutable defined as just editing the value is kind of bad definition
+- list slicing is done using [in1:in2] if in2 is not specified you will slice to the end of the list and the same as for the strings you can reverse the array by adding -1
+- to insert an element at a specific index you can do so unsing .insert to add to the end you can list.append and list.remove from the end you can do pop()
+- to sort the list you can say list.sort
+- range retunrs an iterable of numbers and not a list you need to cast it into a list
+***return type of range if its a generator or not do not remember it that well***